 While it’s easy to write one resume and send it in with every job you apply for, it’s important to craft your resume to match the job you’re applying for.

-The best way to do this is to read the job description carefully and make sure that you demonstrate that you meet those qualifications in your resume.
 For example, if the employer has a list of requirements like software knowledge, make sure that you include that in your hard skills.
 If customer service skills are a must for the position, be sure to mention instances where you successfully interacted with customers during your internship, volunteer experience, etc.

 3. Keep it professional.